 I have been soil blocking since the beginning of my flower farming career in 1998.
-When I discovered soil blocking in Eliot Coleman’s book The New Organic Grower it solved a couple of challenges for me.
+When I learned of seed starting with soil blocking it solved a couple of challenges for me.

 I didn’t, and still don’t have a greenhouse.
 My urban farm’s city location doesn’t offer much hope of ever having one, so this method offered some great options I could build on.
 First, I saw how I could use trays without drainage holes which was totally liberating from all other methods.
 Secondly, it could be incredible space savvy.